Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/10 - Storyboards Scenes and Segues/README.md

 # Outcome 10 - Storyboards, Scenes and Segues
 ## Skill Description

-Storyboards are layouts showing the path a user traverses while using your applications.
-It contains the Scenes and the transitions between the Scenes (Segues).

-A scene represents an onscreen content area.
-A container view controller facilitates navigation and presentation of scenes.
-Scenes can be connected by relationships or Segues.
+The Fellow will be able to transition from on Scene to another in a Storyboard by attaching Segues to controls in View Controllers (containers) without coding.

 ## Output

 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. Create an iOS project containing a Storyboard, add View Controllers (Scenes) i.e. Table View Controllers, Tab View Controllers and all other abstractions of the View Controller.
+1. An iOS Project containing a Storyboard, and View Controllers (at least 2 abstractions of the View Controller).
+2. An iOS Project with controls attached to Segues to move between Scenes.

-2. A **Checkpoint 3** project submission meeting all the required specifications.
+3. A **Checkpoint 3** project submission meeting all the required specifications.

 ## Objectives
 ### Knowledge